-Each RPAC should establish ground rules for the conduct of its meetings.
-Although all RPACs may not be subject to the Brown Act, all meetings should be conducted in compliance with the Brown Act.
+Each RPAC should establish bylaws for the conduct of its meetings, and RPAC bylaws shall be ratified by the Board of Supervisors.
+All meetings should be conducted in compliance with the Brown Act.
 Meetings should also be conducted following common principles of fairness and respect.
 All in attendance should be given an opportunity to be heard.
 Each agenda shall include a public comment section during which planning-related items not on the agenda may be discussed.

 Each RPAC should appoint a Chair, moderator, or facilitator from its membership to conduct meetings, and secretary from its membership to take meeting notes/minutes.
 Meetings should generally not exceed two hours in length.
 Meetings should be conducted at locations easily accessible to the general public, and at times convenient to the public.
-Monday night meetings during football season should be avoided.
 RPACs should meet periodically, on an as-needed basis, or set regular meetings dates, such as the second Thursday of each month.
 In some instances, RPAC meeting frequency may be limited due to constraints on Planning Division staffing levels or workload.
 The Planning Division may request RPACs to skip meetings or stagger meeting dates to accommodate staff limitations.
 It should be noted that RPAC staff support is provided to promote community involvement in the local planning process.
 The Chair is charged with conducting an orderly meeting that conforms to the agenda and purpose of the meeting.